What Is Peripheral Artery Disease?

 Peripheral artery disease is similar to coronary artery disease.

-Peripheral artery disease, or PAD, is a narrowing of the peripheral arteries that carry blood away from the heart to other parts of the body.
-The most common type is lower-extremity PAD, in which blood flow is reduced to the legs and feet.
-Upper-extremity PAD (arms, hands and fingers) is less common but affects about 10% of the population.
+Peripheral artery disease, or PAD, is an atherosclerotic narrowing or blockage of the inside of the peripheral arteries that carry blood away from the heart and brain to other parts of the body.
+The most common type is lower-extremity PAD.
+This is when blood flow is reduced to the legs and feet.
+Upper-extremity PAD affects the arms, hands and fingers.
+It is much less common than lower-extremity PAD.

-Both PAD and coronary artery disease are caused by atherosclerosis, the buildup of fatty plaque in the arteries that narrows and blocks them throughout the body, including in the heart, brain, arms, legs, pelvis, kidneys and other organs.
+Both PAD and coronary artery disease are commonly caused by atherosclerosis.
+Atherosclerosis is the buildup of fatty plaque in the arteries that narrows or blocks them throughout the body, including in the heart, brain, arms, legs, pelvis, kidneys and other organs.

 The most common symptoms of lower-extremity PAD are cramping, fatigue, aching, pain or discomfort in the leg or hip muscles while walking or climbing stairs.
-This pain usually goes away with rest and returns when you walk again.
+This pain usually goes away within a few minutes of rest and returns when walking again.

 Be aware that:

-• Many people mistake the symptoms of PAD for something else.
+• Many people mistake the symptoms of PAD for something else, such as arthritis in the hip, ankle or foot.

-• PAD often goes undiagnosed by health care professionals.
+• PAD often is missed by health care professionals.

 • People with PAD have a higher risk of coronary artery disease, heart attack and stroke.

-• Left untreated, PAD can lead to gangrene and amputation.
+• If untreated, PAD can lead to gangrene and amputation.

-If you’re at risk or have been diagnosed with PAD:
+If you’re at risk or have been diagnosed with PAD, know that:

 • PAD is diagnosed in a simple, painless way.

-• You can take control: Follow your health care professional's recommendations and strive to lead a heart-healthy lifestyle.
+• You can take control.
+Follow your health care professional’s guidance and try to make heart-healthy choices.

 • Some cases of PAD can be managed with lifestyle changes and medication.